davidsanchezr81/Terraform-AWS-Training/README.md

 For authentication, once in AWS, create a user and get the **access key** and **secret key** and add them to the providers.tf file

-- Then, **terraform init** command needs to be run in the termional and Terraform will be up and running
+- Then, **terraform init** command needs to be run in the terminal and Terraform will be up and running

 - When running this command a binary file is created for Mac/Linux and for Windows is an .exe file.
 This file is the provider